adrgumula/HomeAssitantBluetoothSpeaker/README.md

-# Home Assitant Bluetooth Speaker
+# Home Assistant Bluetooth Speaker

 The goal of this tutorial is to pair arbitrary bluetooth speaker and use with and the standard output for Home Assistant (HASSO)